JipengSun/2023_NU_Summer_VR/README.md

-### Week 9: Additional VR Features: Audio, Eye Tracking, and Rendering Engines
+### Week 9: Additional VR Features: Audio, Eye Tracking, Cloud AI Interfaces, and Rendering Engines
 **Key questions to ask**

 1. Vision itself alone is not reality, what other sensory input could we control?